 EVER DRINK A HEAD OF LETTUCE?
 I certainly had not, until I made the soup you see pictured up top.
 And what a taste-sensation — earthy romaine, pungent garlic, celery-ish lovage, and anise-y tarragon all mingled together in a brew of emerald-green deliciousness.
-Although the soup is quick and easy to prepare, I think it is elegant enough to serve as the first course at a formal dinner party.
+Although the soup is quick and easy to prepare, I think it is elegant enough to serve as the first course for a formal dinner.

 You can make this soup with any number of lettuce greens.
 I used romaine, because it gives the soup a jeweled hue, while contributing lots of flavor.
 The dark outer leaves are particularly flavorful.
 To achieve the freshest romaine possible, I simply pulled an entire head out of my Herb Garden.

 After pulling up the romaine, I snipped 20 leaves from my lovage plant (which, in its third year here, is now 6 feet tall!).
 Lovage is an incredibly easy-to-grow perennial.
 It has a strong celery flavor, with an undertone of anise.

 To decorate the soup, I grabbed a few chive blossoms from the garden.
 There were only a few blossoms left on the plant, because I’d already used the others for Chive Blossom Vinegar.
 The lavender-pink buttons make an attractive garnish for soups, and of course you can pull apart and scatter the petals on everything from eggs to pasta.

 20 Lovage leaves*